-I. Purpose of PPI Funding
+I. Purpose of PPI Graduate Student Grant

 Eligible applicants include members of ASPP who are currently school psychology graduate students in an approved school psychology graduate program in Pennsylvania.